Why Do Sexually Liberated Women Scare People so Much?

 I dedicate this piece to all the sexually liberated women who continue doing what they do.
 Who aren’t afraid of being seen as terrifying.
 Who cause mass hysteria and chaos with the stroke of a keyboard.
 And I appreciate the men who aren’t afraid to call out their fellow man out on their bullshit because blind solidarity will improve nothing.

 I don’t know who told people that dismantling the patriarchy was meant to feel like a sweet summer breeze.
 When in fact it’s a tornado.
 It’s the smell of ashes and fire as pavilions burn down.
 It’s the sound of Emily Davidson’s body breaking and growing cold after she made contact with the King’s horse.
-You don’t get to feel comfortable while we suffer.
+It is sight of Angela Davis speaking behind a four sided bulletproof glass shield in 1972.
+So, you don’t get to feel comfortable while we suffer.
 And change will always be uncomfortable.

 People like to talk about caterpillars transforming into butterflies.
 Yet, they neglect to mention how a caterpillar digests itself, releasing enzymes to dissolve all of its tissues in the process.
 Change hurts.
 As Gloria Steinem said, “The truth will set you free, but first it’ll piss you off.”